thecodingdoc/canbind/README.md

 This repository contains all the code and datasets necessary to reproduce the results in:

 Dario Ghersi, Mona Singh
-*"Interaction-based discovery of functionally important genes in cancers"* Nucleic Acids Research, 2014, (42):3
+*"Interaction-based discovery of functionally important genes in cancers"*, Nucleic Acids Research, 2014, (42):3

 ----------------------------------------------------------------------